ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 #### 5. Treatment Plan Creation
 Once everyone has agreed on the risk and its severity, what do you do with it?

-Risks can be treated several ways.
+Risks can be treated in several ways.
 These can be categorised into:
 - Termination - Risks and their sources are completely removed or avoided
 - Action - Risks are reduced, mitigated and/or contained through the implementation of controls.
 - Transfer - Risks are shared with another party (i.e. Insurance)